stiftelsen-effekt/effekt-tidbyt-worker/README.md

 If rendering ever times out on Cloud Run, increase `PIXLET_RENDER_TIMEOUT_MS` (defaults to `30000`).
 If pushing ever times out, increase `TIDBYT_PUSH_TIMEOUT_MS` (defaults to `30000`).

+### Cloud Run CPU allocation

+This service batches via timers.
+If you set `TIDBYT_WAIT_FOR_FLUSH=true` (default), the request stays open until flush completes, which makes it work even when Cloud Run is set to "CPU is only allocated during request handling".

+If you set `TIDBYT_WAIT_FOR_FLUSH=false` (fire-and-forget responses), you typically need "CPU always allocated" for the batch timer to run reliably.

 ### Option A: `gcloud run deploy` (manual)